Here's what you need to know about installing central AC in your NYC brownstone

 According to those interviewed here, many people prefer to stick with their existing radiators and just spend money on air conditioning.
 But mini-splits provide both cooling and heating.
-"There's a special valve that closes up in the winter and then the build-in heat pump produces heat," Croce says.
+"There's a special valve that closes up in the winter, and then the built-in heat pump produces heat," Croce says.

 Wong says this allows you to do away with a traditional mechanical room, cutting out the boiler and using these as the sole source of heat.
 "Some models can go down to -13 degrees Fahrenheit, providing plenty of heat."